MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasappcopilot.md

+# Build Canvas Apps in Power Platform with Copilot
-# Lab 2: Add the Copilot control to a canvas app
+## Part 2: Add the Copilot control to a canvas app

 ### Enable Copilot control for your app